NuruProgramming/nyaraka/docs/src/en/strings.md

+---
+title: Strings
+titleTemplate: Strings are a sequence of characters that can represent text in the Nuru programming language
+---

 # Strings in Nuru

 Strings are a sequence of characters that can represent text in the Nuru programming language.
 This page covers the basics of strings, their manipulation, and some built-in methods.